YangLiu1024/LearnAndShare/React/nextjs/README.md

 Each generated HTML is associated with minimal JS code necessary for that page.
 When a page is loaded by browser, its JS code runs and make the page fully interactive.

-To prove this, you can simply disbale JS on your browser, and refresh your page, you can find the page is still rendered, just without CSS.
+To prove this, you can simply disbale JS on your browser, and refresh your page, you can find the page is still rendered(if in development mode, there is no CSS).
 That's because Nextjs has pre-rendered the page into static HTML, allowing you to see the page without running JS.

 And Nextjs has two forms of pre-rendering: *Static Generation* and *Server Side Render*, the difference is in ***when*** it generate the HTML for a page.
 * Static Generation.
 Generate the HTML at *build* time, the pre-rendered HTML is then reused on each request.